Web3 Company Legal Structure: Operating Company, Foundation, Token (2026)

 Web3 Company Legal Structure: Operating Company, Foundation, Token

-Founders ask "where do I incorporate?" as if the answer is one company in one country.
-A Web3 project is usually a structure: an operating company that builds, a foundation or wrapper that holds the protocol and shields participants, and a token.
-The cost of getting it wrong is concrete — an unwrapped DAO can be a general partnership.
-This guide is the structure map, heavily hedged, because every line of it is a counsel question.
+"Where do I incorporate?" is the wrong first question, because it assumes the answer is one company in one country.
+A Web3 project is usually a structure with three distinct parts: an operating company that builds and employs, a foundation or wrapper that holds the protocol and shields participants, and the token itself.
+This guide maps how those three functions split across entities and why the split matters; for the choice between specific wrappers see the wrapper comparison, and for where to base the whole thing see the jurisdiction guide.
+The cost of getting the structure wrong is concrete: an unwrapped DAO can be treated as a general partnership.
+Every line here is a counsel question.

-- Unwrapped DAO risk: in Samuels v.
-Lido DAO a US federal court (California law) indicated an unwrapped DAO could be a general partnership → participant personal liability.
+- The unwrapped-DAO risk is real: in Samuels v.
+Lido DAO, a US federal court applying California law indicated an unwrapped DAO could be a general partnership, exposing participants to personal liability.

-- Which entity issues the token, and where, is a securities/tax counsel decision — no universal answer.
+- Which entity issues the token, and where, is a securities and tax counsel decision with no universal answer.

-- "Offshore = no tax" is false — economic substance, CFC rules, place of effective management, and the founders' own tax residence all bite.
+- "Offshore equals no tax" is false.
+Economic substance, CFC rules, place of effective management and the founders' own tax residence all apply.

-- Decide the structure before token issuance / fundraising — it interacts with the fundraising stack and cap table.
+- Decide the structure before token issuance and fundraising, because it interacts with the fundraising stack and the cap table.

 Three functions, often three entities